subtract0/super-duper-disco/PLAN.md

 The framework must also learn persistently from its interactions and project work: it should save important learnings, pitfalls, and operational context (such as OS quirks, PowerShell/Windows specifics, and other environment-dependent knowledge) to Supabase as a persistent memory.
 This memory should be accessible across all deployments and sessions, enabling the system to improve, adapt, and share context no matter where it is run from.

+---

+## Current Architecture Overview

+### Agent Lifecycle & Management
+- **AgentManager** manages all agent lifecycles in-memory, allowing agents to be launched, stopped, monitored, and auto-recovered.
+Agents are tracked in a map and can be queried for health, logs, and activity.
+All agent state is live and up-to-date.
+- **AgentOrchestrator** coordinates agent deployment, monitoring, and recovery, leveraging AgentManager.
+It includes auto-recovery logic and integrates with persistent stores for logging and health tracking.
+No duplication of agent state.
+- **MultiAgentOrchestrator** coordinates workflows between multiple agents (planner, researcher, developer, devops), using A2A protocol envelopes for structured inter-agent messaging.
+Health and logs are always pulled from AgentManager for the dashboard and protocol summaries.

+### Protocols & Inter-Agent Messaging
+- **A2A Protocol** is used for structured agent-to-agent communication.
+- **Model Context Protocol** is referenced for context management and should be integrated wherever agent memory or context is needed.

+### Dashboard & API Integration
+- All dashboards and API endpoints reflect the live state of running agents, not just static DB records.
+This enables real-time monitoring and control.

+### Extension Points & Future Work
+- The system is modular and ready for extension with new agent types and protocols.
+- If OS-level background processes are needed (beyond Node in-memory), extend AgentManager with child_process or worker_threads.
+- Persistent memory and advanced context sharing should be implemented using the Model Context Protocol and Supabase.

+### Testing & Documentation
+- Write thorough tests to simulate agent crash/recovery and protocol workflows.
+- Keep PLAN.md and protocol documentation up to date for new contributors and scaling.

+---

 ## Milestones & Tasks

 ### 0. Protocol-Centric Agent Communication (A2A & Model Context Protocol)